Raspberry Chocolate Cake Recipe

 - 4 cups confectioners' sugar

-- 1. Preheat oven to 350°.
-Line three greased 9-in. round baking pans with waxed paper and grease paper; set aside.
-In a large bowl, combine first six ingredients.
-Combine buttermilk, oil and vanilla; add to dry ingredients.
-Add eggs, one at a time, beating well after each addition; beat 2 minutes.
+- 1. Line three greased 9-in. round baking pans with waxed paper and grease paper; set aside.
+In a large bowl, combine the first six ingredients.
+Combine the buttermilk, oil and vanilla; add to the dry ingredients.
+Add eggs, one at a time, beating well after each addition; beat for 2 minutes.
 Gradually add coffee (batter will be thin).

 - 2. Pour batter into prepared pans.
-Bake 35-40 minutes or until a toothpick inserted in the center comes out clean.
-Cool 10 minutes before removing from pans to wire racks to cool completely.
+Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Cool for 10 minutes before removing from pans to wire racks to cool completely; discard waxed paper.

-- 7. In a large bowl, beat cream cheese and butter until smooth.
-Beat in cocoa and liqueur.
+- 5. In a large bowl, beat cream cheese and butter until smooth.
+Add cocoa and liqueur; mix well.
 Gradually beat in confectioners’ sugar until light and fluffy.
 Frost top and sides of cake.
 Store in the refrigerator.
 Yield: 16 servings.